Health of veterans

 - The 2020–2022 National Study of Mental Health and Wellbeing (NSMHW), which uses diagnostic criteria to determine whether respondents had a mental health condition in the 12 months before the survey.
 This analysis includes both males and females, and is limited to people aged 16–85.

 These data sources use different methodologies and definitions for determining whether a person has a mental health condition.
-Data limitations mean neither are capable of exploring the mental health of higher risk sub-populations of veterans, such as those who are ex-serving.
+Due to data limitations, neither data source can support definitive conclusions about the prevalence of mental health conditions in the veteran population relative to the Australian non-veteran population.

 This means that rates of mental health conditions discussed here may not reflect the experiences of all veterans.
 AIHW recommends that these results be interpreted with caution.

-Mental health conditions from the 2020–2022 National Study of Mental Health Wellbeing
+Mental health conditions from the 2020–2022 National Study of Mental Health and Wellbeing

 In the 2020–2022 NSMHW, veterans were less likely to have reported a mental health disorder in the previous 12 months than non-veterans (17% compared with 22%, respectively).
 In particular, they were less likely to have reported an anxiety disorder in the previous 12 months (14% compared with 17%, respectively).
 Rates of affective disorders (7.7%) and substance use disorders (2.4%) among these veterans were similar to non-veterans (7.5% and 3.3%, respectively) (ABS 2022a).